 a) Business propositions

-The business propositions pretending to be made on behalf of Shell South Africa come in different guises, but generally solicit the help of the recipients in transferring huge sums of money in foreign currency.
+The business propositions pretending to be made on behalf of Shell Group companies come in different guises, but generally solicit the help of the recipients in transferring huge sums of money in foreign currency.
 The people initiating these propositions claim the sums involved are for instance entitlements in respect of deceased relations, or monies accruing from excess crude oil sales, or have been forgotten in some dormant account.
 Sometimes they also propose to award huge value contracts to the recipients of such mails.

 b) Recruitment scams